DataDog/dd-trace-dotnet/blog/2020-09-15-datadog-apm-in-azure-service-fabric.md

 </td></tr></table>
 <p> </p>

 In this guide, we use the [.NET quick-start project](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-quickstart-dotnet) provided as a part of Microsoft's documentation on Azure Service Fabric.
 You can follow the [official docs](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-quickstart-dotnet) to deploy the quick-start project to the cloud.
-Here we will focus on how you can subsequently start collecting distributed traces of your application using Datadog.
+Here we will focus on how you can subsequently start collecting distributed traces from your application using Datadog.

 More info on Azure Service Fabric:
  - [Documentation](https://docs.microsoft.com/azure/service-fabric/)